InternetPolicyReview/oa-resources/lagotto_altmetrics.md

 - Q: Events get lost after an update.

-- P: The most likely problem is that the Lagotta App is not communicating to the CouchDB Database Correctly.
+- P: Most likely, the Lagotta App is not communicating properly with CouchDB.
 Lagotto uses two database programs, MySQL and CouchDB, to store the event information that it receives from the APIs.
-In the MySQL Database, it stores these in the api_responses table; in the CouchDB database, it does in the lagotto database.
+In the MySQL Database, it stores these in the `api_responses` table; in the CouchDB database, it does in the `lagotto` database.
 Each event receives its own document with appropriate values to match.

 - A: Check to make sure that Lagotto is communicating with CouchDB sucessfully.
   - See if couchDB is running: